 2. Ireland Long Stay Employment Visa (D type)

 This visa is a work permit that allows you to live and work in Ireland.
 You can employ this visa if you have received an offer of employment from a company based out of Ireland.
-If you are being transferred from a foreign branch to a branch in Ireland, you will have to apply for this visa there as well.
+If you are being transferred from a foreign branch to a branch in Ireland, you will also have to apply for this visa there.
 This visa promotes skilled worker immigration to Ireland.

 Under Ireland immigration policy, there are three types of employment visas: